SEE THE PAPHOS MOSAICS

 A CULTURAL TREASURE

-The Paphos Mosaics continue to be a source of pride for the people of Cyprus and inspiration for visitors from around the world and they are both a remarkable and important cultural treasure that provides valuable insights into the art and history of the ancient world.
+The Paphos Mosaics continue to be a source of pride for the people of Cyprus.
+They have also been known to be an inspiration for visitors from around the world. are both a remarkable and important cultural treasure that provides valuable insights into the art and history of the ancient world.
 These mosaics are not only significant for their artistic and historical value but also for their role in preserving and promoting the cultural heritage of Cyprus.
-The mosaics are a testament to the skill and creativity of the ancient craftsmen who created them and continue to be a source of pride and inspiration for the people of Cyprus.
+The mosaics are a testament to the skill and creativity of the ancient craftsmen who created them.

-The Paphos Archaeological Park encompasses a large area and as well as the Paphos Mosaics, visitors can experience the well preseved ancient settlement, which includes a number of buildings.
+The Paphos Archaeological Park encompasses a large area and as well as the Paphos Mosaics, visitors can experience the well-preserved ancient settlement, which includes many buildings.
 The PAPHOS LIGHTHOUSE is also in view of the park.

 Opening hours